-While the flora field survey method quantitatively measured Cycas megacarpa across the Development Corridor, the site coverage was not systematic (i.e. parallel line searches) and whilst extensive, did not cover the full extent of the habitat available.
-For this reason, the actual numbers recorded from density plots or species record points, represent the lower bound estimate of the population size within the Study Area .
-However, the application of density information was used to project the upper limit of Cycas megacarpa individuals using a combination of habitat extent mapping (as verified in the field) and spatial interpolation methods.
+For baseline surveys, while the flora field survey method quantitatively measured Cycas megacarpa across the Development Corridor, the site coverage was not systematic (i.e. parallel line searches) and whilst extensive, did not cover the full extent of the habitat available.
+For this reason, the actual numbers recorded from density plots or species record points, represent the lower bound estimate of the population size within the Study Area.
+From August to September 2023, pre-clearance surveys were conducted to determine actual counts of Cycas megacarpa within the Disturbance Footprint, to inform final design planning and translocation requirements.
+The surveys determined that 10,179 individuals are present within the Disturbance Footprint.
+While 10,179 individuals are known to occur within the Disturbance Footprint, the final impact to individuals is still to be confirmed, with detailed design ongoing.
+Cycas megacarpa habitat mapping within the Study Area, the Development Corridor and Disturbance Footprint was revised as a result of these surveys.